Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Cases of OTC with zero time delay

 \subsection{Analyses on local most-probable routes}

-As a illumination, in Fig. 2, we show the process of 2D tunneling in OTC of $\phi=0$, which is described with the saddle-point theory as the complex time evolution of the electronic wave packet under the barrier.
+To understand the 2D tunneling process, in Fig. 2, we present a sketch of this process in OTC of $\phi=0$, which, according to the saddle-point theory, is described as the complex-time evolution of the electronic wave packet under the barrier.
 We assume that the electronic wave packet was at the origin of the nucleus at the time $t'_s$.
-Below Eq.
+Just below Eq.
 (12), it has been mentioned that at the time $t'_s$, the real (the blue solid arrow) and imaginary (the black solid arrow) parts of the instantaneous velocity $\mathbf{v}(\mathbf{p},t'_s)$ are perpendicular to each other.
-The imaginary part is along the tunneling direction where the barrier changes fastest (the red dotted curve).
-Then, with time evolution from $t'_s$ to $t'_{sr}$, the imaginary part of the instantaneous velocity $\mathbf{v}^\text{Im}(\mathbf{p},t'')$ changes from $\mathbf{A}(t'_s)$ to zero, and the integral over the imaginary velocity along the imaginary time axis generates a real displacement $\mathbf{r}_0^\text{Re}(\mathbf{p},t'_{sr})$ along the tunneling direction.
-At the time $t'_{sr}$, one can see that the electronic wave packet tunnels to the outside of the barrier and only have a real velocity $\mathbf{v}(\mathbf{p},t'_{sr})$.
-On the other hand, the real part of the velocity $\mathbf{v}^\text{Re}(\mathbf{p},t'')$ (the magenta solid arrow) is always perpendicular to the tunneling direction, and its magnitudes at different times are shown with the magenta dashed-dotted line in Fig. 2.
-For the imaginary time evolution, the velocity $\mathbf{v}^\text{Re}(\mathbf{p},t'')$ does not contribute to the displacement in the real space, however it can generate an imaginary displacement $\mathbf{r}_0^\text{Im}(\mathbf{p},t'_{sr})$.
+The imaginary part of the instantaneous velocity is along the tunneling direction where the barrier changes the fastest (the red dotted curve).
+Then, with the evolution of the time from $t'_s$ to $t'_{sr}$, the imaginary part of the instantaneous velocity $\mathbf{v}^\text{Im}(\mathbf{p},t'')$ changes from $\mathbf{A}(t'_s)$ to zero, and the integral over the imaginary velocity along the imaginary time axis generates a real displacement $\mathbf{r}_0^\text{Re}(\mathbf{p},t'_{sr})$ along the tunneling direction.
+At the time $t'_{sr}$, one can see that the electronic wave packet tunnels out of the barrier and has only a real velocity $\mathbf{v}(\mathbf{p},t'_{sr})$.
+On the other hand, in the middle time $t''$, the real part of the velocity $\mathbf{v}^\text{Re}(\mathbf{p},t'')$ (the magenta solid arrow) is always perpendicular to the tunneling direction, and its magnitudes at different times are shown with the magenta dashed-dotted line in Fig. 2.
+For the imaginary-time evolution, the velocity $\mathbf{v}^\text{Re}(\mathbf{p},t'')$ does not contribute to the displacement in the real space, however it can generate an imaginary displacement $\mathbf{r}_0^\text{Im}(\mathbf{p},t'_{sr})$.
 This is the origin of the term defined with Eq.
 (21).

 In Sec.
 II.
-F, we have conjectured that the imaginary displacement $\text{r}_0^\text{Im}(\mathbf{p},t'_{sr})$ dominates in the tunneling probability from which Eq.
-(22) arises.
-We validate this conjecture in Fig. 3, where we plot SFA results with the ionization events occurring only in a half optical cycle of the fundamental field of OTC of $\phi=0$ for clarity.
+F, we have conjectured that the imaginary displacement $\text{r}_0^\text{Im}(\mathbf{p},t'_{sr})$ dominates the tunneling probability.
+We validate this conjecture in Fig. 3, where we plot SFA results with the ionization events occurring only in a half optical cycle of the fundamental field of OTC for clarity.